cybergarage/foreman-doc/qos_model.md

 ## QoS Formula

-`Q` is defined the combination of process metrics in m which are related to QoS directly, and the each literal can be specified a condition that is true.
+The QoS is defined the combination of process metrics in m which are related to QoS directly, and the each literal can be specified a condition that is true.
 The combination is represented as an ANF, Algebraic Normal Form.
 For example, a QoS is defined as the following:

 ```